zwettemaan/CEPSparker/ReadMe.md

 Instead, it contains a **precursor** to the project.

-On Mac, you need to jump through a few preliminary hoops, in order to disable the Mac's security defenses - see 'Getting Started' below.
+To convert the precursor to the project into a real project, you need to run the _CEPSparkerConfig_ configuration tool first.
+On Mac, you first will need to jump through a few preliminary hoops, in order to disable the Mac's security defenses
+ - see 'Getting Started' below.
 Otherwise it will not allow _CEPSparkerConfig_ to run properly.

-To convert the precursor to the project into a real project, you need to run the _CEPSparkerConfig_ configuration tool first.

-This allows you to select between some options, and to set some preferences.
+_CEPSparkerConfig_ allows you to select between some options, and to set some preferences.

-Based on these configuration options, the _CEPSparkerConfig_ will then set up a the starter project for you.
+Based on these configuration options, _CEPSparkerConfig_ will then set up a the starter project for you.

 After that, the project is then ready to be installed, debugged, tweaked...